AAGI-AUS/causaliflower/README.md

 It makes use of existing functions for analysing and visualising directed acylic graphs (DAGs), including 'dagitty' and 'ggdag'.

->What do you get when you can't think of a name for a causality + farming related R package?

-Causality + cauliflower = 'causaliflower' (working title - please help!)

 ## Overview

+###  What is causaliflower?

+>Causality + cauliflower = 'causaliflower' (working title!)

 The central focus of causaliflower is to provide open-source software for building causal graphs and analysing their structures in a cohesive workflow.

-The code below gives some idea of what this looks like, however an introductory vignette will be provided on release including an in-depth example.
+The code below gives an idea, however an introductory vignette provided on release will include more in-depth examples.

 ### In This Version of causaliflower